greywolf001au/termhelper/README.md

 Install this module using NPM or copy the package to your applications '/node_modules' directory.

+    npm install termhelper

   -----------------------------------------------------------------------------------------------

 ** Useage

-In your application files where you would like to use this module add the following line:
+In the application files you would like to use this module add the following line:

-    var term = require('termHelper')
+    var term = require('termhelper')

   -----------------------------------------------------------------------------------------------